 N = “an integer counter” which “counts the number of perception which you have”.

-Thus, the connecting line from W (a world) to X (an experience) is symbolised by P (a “markovian kernel”).
-And X's connecting line to G is symbolised by D (a “perception map” or a “decision map”).
-That is, an agent carries out an “action” in the world.
+This means that the connecting line from W (a world) to X (an experience) is symbolised by P (Hoffman’s “markovian kernel” — see ‘Markov kernel’).
+And X’s connecting line to G is symbolised by D (a “perception map” or a “decision map”).
+That is, an agent carries out an “action” in a (or the) world.

 Things get even deeper here: